You’re Booked — Let’s Make Some Magic!

 DO:

-Choose activities you already love doing together — making pancakes, board games, slip’n slide, sidewalk chalk, scooter rides, playing PS5, having coffee on the deck, even cuddling on the couch.
+• Choose activities you already love doing together — making pancakes, board games, slip’n slide, sidewalk chalk, scooter rides, playing PS5, having coffee on the deck, even cuddling on the couch.

-Feed everyone beforehand (if a meal isn’t one of the activities).
+• Feed everyone beforehand (if a meal isn’t one of the activities).
 Full bellies = more relaxed vibes.

-Give older kids or teens a quick heads-up.
+• Give older kids or teens a quick heads-up.
 Let them know this won’t be stiff or awkward — no posing, no cheese-face smiles.
 Just a chill hangout with someone taking pictures in the background.

 DON’T:

-Deep clean the house.
+• Deep clean the house.
 Tidy-ish is great.
 Clutter just tells the truth of family life.

-Bribe with treats — bring snacks if you like, but skip the “if you behave” part.
+• Bribe with treats — bring snacks if you like, but skip the “if you behave” part.
 No pressure, no performance.

-Script the day.
+• Script the day.
 The best moments happen when no one’s trying.

-Worry about “getting the shot” — that’s what I’m there for.
+• Worry about “getting the shot” — that’s what I’m there for.

 What to Wear

-Avoid logos, neons, or see-through fabrics that might distract.
+• Skip logos, neons, and see-through fabrics

 Avoid: